 Reaction & Thoughts:

 The drama comes courtesy of Dickens, but the look is Lean’s.
-The stunning production design, by John Bryan, which mixes German expressionism with post-war realism, shows how much Lean had grown as an artist over a relatively short period of time.
+The stunning production design, by John Bryan (Pygmalion and Major Barbara), which mixes German expressionism with post-war realism, shows how much British cinema had grown over a relatively short period of time.

-Lean had been impressed with Michael Curtiz’s use of long focus in Casablanca and instructed cameraman Guy Green to mimic Arthur Edeson’s work for Curtiz.
+Lean had been impressed with Michael Curtiz’s use of long focus in Casablanca and instructed cameraman Guy Green (Captain Horatio Hornblower R.N.) to mimic Arthur Edeson’s work for Curtiz.
 That meant that art director Bryan had to adjust the sets to the proposed camera angles, not the other way around.
 The film looks fantastic in b/w and both Green and Bryan were awarded Oscars for their extraordinary work.

 There are many memorable sequences.
 The scenes at the graveyard are justly legendary; a textbook on how to use quick editing, camera angles and sound to create tension.
 It’s a scene of high visual purity.
 I also love the climax at the decayed mansion.